 There is evidence that civil society has promoted and engaged in discussions around the revised Petroleum Industry and Governance Bill (PIGB) in July 2016 and the draft Petroleum Industry Bill (PIB) before it.
 Civil society played a key role in formulating recommendations on the PIB through the NSWG, which formed a task team including CSOs to provide input to the PIB at its 20 June 2013 meeting.
 The NEITI’s position paper on the PIB was published in 2013, with CSO input evident in more specific calls for the PIB to clarify the status of the PIB Host Community Fund.
 This has been linked to the PIB’s inclusion of provisions for strengthening NEITI.

 The World Bank and DFID’s Facility for Oil Sector Transparency and Reform in Nigeria (FOSTER) program have provided capacity-building support for civil society targeted at improving their impact in public decision-making.
-A concrete result of this was the development of a workplan for civil society to work on remediation monitoring and support for the period September 2014 to August 2015.
-The workplan included activities along cross-cutting issues such as developing capacity and mobilising resources, but also specific tasks concerning domestic crude allocation, license awards, crude measurements, the relationship between NNPC and its joint venture partners, underassessment of taxes and other revenue streams, and loss of income for the FGN from unclear gas agreements.
+A concrete result of this was the development of a work plan for civil society to work on remediation monitoring and support for the period September 2014 to August 2015.
+The work plan included activities along cross-cutting issues such as developing capacity and mobilising resources, but also specific tasks concerning domestic crude allocation, license awards, crude measurements, the relationship between NNPC and its joint venture partners, underassessment of taxes and other revenue streams, and loss of income for the FGN from unclear gas agreements.
 The new CSSC has not met since the dissolution of the NSWG and the CSSC in 2015, as its civil society members have not yet been selected by the constituency.

 Stakeholder views